-June 12-13, 2021 - The 145th Annual Westminster Kennel Club Dog Show is scheduled to take place outdoors at Lyndhurst in Tarrytown, New York.
+June 12-13, 2021 - The 145th Annual Westminster Kennel Club Dog Show takes place at the Lyndhurst Estate in Tarrytown, New York.

 February 9-11, 2020 - The 144th Annual Westminster Kennel Club Dog Show takes place at Madison Square Garden in New York.